 “The Swamp Fox” did it all at LSU, lettering in football, basketball and baseball in 1942-43 before joining the Marine Corps.

-Raised in Lake Charles, La., Dark was drafted by the NFL’s Philadelphia Eagles after World War II, but instead chose baseball and signed a contract with the Boston Braves.
+Raised in Lake Charles, La., Dark was drafted by the Philadelphia Eagles after World War II.
+He chose baseball instead and signed a contract with the Boston Braves.
 Dark became the answer to a trivia question, succeeding Jackie Robinson as Major League Baseball’s second Rookie of the Year in 1948.

-Dark was a 3-time All-Star and finished fifth in the 1954 MVP vote as he and Willie Mays led the Giants, then based in New York, to the World Series crown.
+Dark was a 3-time All-Star and finished fifth in the 1954 MVP voting as he and Willie Mays led the Giants, then based in New York, to the World Series crown.

 Dark’s career Wins Above Replacement total of 42.9 is the best among all LSU alums in MLB history.

 When filling out a ballot, the final spot is usually the toughest.
 But Augustus’ accomplishments made her impossible to ignore in LSU’s top 5.

 She is a 3-time Olympic gold medalist, playing on the 2008, 2012 and 2016 USA teams.
 Augustus was also the 2006 WNBA Rookie of the Year and 2011 WNBA Finals MVP.
 She has led the Minnesota Lynx to 3 league titles.

 While at LSU, she led the Tigers to 3 Final Four appearances, and the program’s drop-off since her departure further demonstrates the rarity of her talent.
 Augustus was the National Player of the Year in 2005 and 2006.
 No player for a team other than Tennessee, Stanford, Baylor or Connecticut has won the award since.

 - Y.A.
 Tittle, Jim Taylor, Alan Faneca, Kevin Mawae, Patrick Peterson, Billy Cannon, Steve Van Buren (football)